 History of the Presenting Complaint

 A brief history of why the patient first attended and what procedure they have subsequently been scheduled for.
 One should also confirm the side on which the procedure will be performed (if applicable)

 Past Medical History

-A full PMH is required, with the following specifically asked about:
+A full past medical history (PMH) is required, with the following specifically asked about:

-- Respiratory disease, as adequate planned oxygenation is essential in reducing the risk of acute ischaemic events in the peri-operative period
+- Respiratory disease, as adequate oxygenation and ventilation is essential in reducing the risk of acute ischaemic events in the peri-operative period